 Through the power of our practice of meditation – listening to, discussing, and internalizing the Dhamma – may all our determinations for Clear Mountain Monastery reach fruition for all of us and for all future generations.

 We hope to bring this pilgrimage, and all it represents, to those who could not come.
 Below are pilgrims’ accounts of their most meaningful experiences.
-You may also check out the YouTube roundtable discussion in which pilgrims reflect on their experiences.
+You may also check out the YouTube roundtable discussion and Community Stories session in which pilgrims reflect on their experiences.

 Teachings recorded in Thailand include: